DPotoyan/Chem563/README.md

 ### Instructor: Dr. Davit Potoyan

-Attention!!
-The contents are currently being updated and moved to the [Web](https://dpotoyan.github.io/Statmech4ChemBio/intro.html) which is set to become the default place for the class.
+**Attention!!!
+The contents are currently being updated and moved to the [Web](https://dpotoyan.github.io/Statmech4ChemBio/intro.html) which is set to become the default place for the class.**

 ---